JustinMountain/personal-blog/README.md

 0. Article summarizing the website
 1. Need new profile picture (512x512) and new thank you picture for /connected

-4. Social Links to new tabs

-6. Repo button to new tab

 *Discord invite needs 30 day update unless I want to pay for the subscription (currently expires 2023/09/20)*